Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Introduction

-Working in the class of $(\eps,\infty)$ or uniform domains in $\mathbb{R}^n$, we start in sub-Section~\ref{subsecOSC} by defining the conditions on $\Omega$ and $\Omega_m$ so that they are all $(\eps,\infty)$-domains with a fixed $\eps$ independent on $m$.
-In particular it is the case of $\Omega$ with a self-similar fractal boundary and a polyhedral approximation $\Omega_m$ satisfying a strong open set condition (see Assumption~\ref{a-OSC} and Theorem~\ref{thm-sOSC}).
-This property to be $(\eps,\infty)$ domain with the same $\eps$ is crucial to have the extension operators from $\Omega_m$ to $\R^n$ with norms independent on $m$ (see sub-Section~\ref{subsectrace} and also~\cite[Thm~3.4]{Capitanelli2}), what is important to be able to pass to the limit for $m\to +\infty$ in the Mosco convergence of the functionals corresponding to the weak formulations of the Westervelt mixed problem (see Subsection~\ref{subsecMosco}).
-In this way Theorem~\ref{thm-sOSC} ensures for a fixed self-similar boundary of a domain in $\R^n$ the existence of a polyhedral boundary sequence of domains with the same $\eps$ as $\Omega$ itself.
-This generalize the known two dimensional approximation results for von Koch mixtures (for the definition see Appendix~\ref{subsecexKoch}) of Refs.~\cite{Capitanelli,Capitanelli2}.
+We start in sub-Section~\ref{subsecOSC} by defining Assumptions \ref{a-face} and \ref{a-uniuni} on $\Omega$ and $\Omega_m$ so that they are all $(\eps,\infty)$-domains with a fixed $\eps$ independent on $m$.
+This property to be $(\eps,\infty)$ domain with the same $\eps$ is crucial to have the extension operators from $\Omega_m$ to $\R^n$ with norms independent on $m$ (see Subsection~\ref{subsectrace} and also~\cite[Thm~3.4]{Capitanelli2}).
+This uniform on $m$ boundness is important to be able to pass to the limit for $m\to +\infty$ in the Mosco convergence of the functionals corresponding to the weak formulations of the Westervelt mixed problem (see Subsection~\ref{subsecMosco}).
+In this way, Assumption~\ref{a-uniuni} ensures that for a fixed self-similar boundary of a domain in $\R^n$ the existence of a polyhedral boundary sequence of domains with the same $\eps$ as $\Omega$ itself.
+This generalizes the known two-dimensional approximation results for von Koch mixtures (for the definition, see Appendix~\ref{subsecexKoch}) of Refs.~\cite{Capitanelli,Capitanelli2}.
 Thus, we introduce the trace and extension properties for the fixed $\Omega$ and $(\Omega_m)_{m\in \N^*}$ defined in Subsection~\ref{subsecOSC}.
-In Subsection~\ref{subsecMosco} we establish the Mosco convergence for the functionals coming from the variational formulation for the Westervelt equation, which once again due to the nonlinear terms holds only in $\R^2$ or $\R^3$.
-But the Mosco convergence of the linear part holds in $\R^n$ for all $n\ge 2$.
-Finally we finish by prove that the weak solutions $u_m$ on the prefractal approximate domains $\Omega_m$ converge weakly to the weak solution $u$ on the fractal domain (see Theorem~\ref{thmconv}), a method often use in the case of shape optimization~\cite{optimal}.
-We notice that since our proof does not require any monotone assumption on $\Omega_m$ our approximation result works in particular for so called Minkowski fractal domain~\cite{SapovalGobron,PhysRevLett.83.726,PhysRevLett.108.240602}, and their $3$-dimensional analog.
+In Subsection~\ref{subsecMosco} we establish the Mosco convergence of the functionals defined by the variational formulation for the Westervelt equation.
+In the presence of the nonlinear terms, the Mosco convergence result holds only in $\R^2$ or $\R^3$.
+Nevertheless, the Mosco convergence of the linear part holds in $\R^n$ for all $n\ge 2$.
+Finally, we finish by proving that the weak solutions $u_m$ on the prefractal approximate domains $\Omega_m$ converge weakly to the weak solution $u$ on the fractal domain (see Theorem~\ref{thmconv}), a method often uses in the case of shape optimization~\cite{MAGOULES-2021}.
+We notice that since our proof does not require any monotone assumption on $\Omega_m$, our approximation result works in particular for the so-called Minkowski fractal domain~\cite{SapovalGobron,PhysRevLett.83.726,PhysRevLett.108.240602}, and their $3$-dimensional analog.